zx80/flask-simple-auth/README.md

 with password checks.

-[**Authorizations**](#authorization) are managed by declaring permissions on a route (eg a role name), and relies on a supplied function to check whether a user has this role.
+[**Authorizations**](#authorization) are managed by declaring permissions on a route (eg a role name, or an object access), and relies on a supplied functions to check whether a user has this role or can access an object.
-This approach is enough for simple authorization management, but would be insufficient for realistic applications where users can edit their own data but not those of others.
 An additional feature is that the application aborts requests on routes for which there is no explicit authorization declarations, allowing to catch forgotten requirements (see `FSA_CHECK` below).